 Practice Description: In most situations when underground facilities are not properly marked, excavators have no way of knowing where underground utilities are located.
 If locate markings are adequately documented through the use of photographs, video tape, or sketches before excavation work begins, it is easier to resolve disputes if an underground facility is damaged as a result of improper marking, failure to mark, or markings that have been moved, removed, or covered.
-It is important for excavation work begins.
+It is important for excavators and locators to document the location of markings before excavation work begins.
 The primary purpose of this best practice is to avoid unnecessary litigation and expensive legal fees for all parties involved.

-· Existing practice by excavators, including Pauley Construction
+Existing practice by excavators, including Pauley Construction